Section 5: Getting Into the Hartland

 So we stood there and waited… waited for a very slow SUV to pick its way up the cratered road.
 So we stood there.
 Watching this truck pick its way at 3 mph on a horrible road in nowheresville Hartland.
 The lady driving stopped and said hello to us – equally perplexed I guess.
 Then my dad noticed what caused all the rattling – a bear cage in a trailer!

-And here’s what I learned: All those bears the state tranquilizes and takes away?
+And here’s what I learned: All those bears the state tranquilizes and takes away from back yards?
 This is where they take them!
 A delivery of two bears had just been made down by the reservoir!
 I found this to be rather information exciting to know.
 It surely is remote and not many people would know about what goes on here.
 Now you do.

 So if you enjoyed the Indian Council Caves page that added nothing, you’ll enjoy this page even more!